Karuizawa Overview Guide 軽井沢

 Karuizawa in summer offers some highland respite at an elevation of around 1,000m from the heat of big cities, and in winter attracts people with its numerous relaxing natural hot spas (onsen).

 The mountainous terrain of Karuizawa has also made the town a popular skiing resort, and the town earned an international reputation for winter sports with its hosting of the curling event in the 1998 Winter Olympics.
 In the warmer months, Karuizawa is equally popular for its many golf courses.

 Karuizawa is often described as "upmarket."
 While it is true that it contains many elegant vacation houses and some exclusive hotels, the atmosphere of this popular country town is relaxed and casual and without ostentation.
-Karuizawa shopping is a major draw card, with the popular Karuizawa Prince Shopping Plaza in 1995 made Karuizawa more of a destination for the masses and has given the town a renewed lease of life.
-See Karuizawa Shopping.
+Karuizawa shopping is a major draw card, with the popular Karuizawa Prince Shopping Plaza and more.

 Karuizawa began life as one of the 69 stations on the Nakasendo, one of the two routes linking Kyoto and Tokyo in Edo era Japan.
 In fact, the 30km or so of Route 18 between Karuizawa and the town of Takasaki (home of the Daruma doll) to the east still follows the old Nakasendo.